blouyakis/emt_basic/module_3_test.md

 ### Q65 🟢
 **Front**
-Most important treatment for inhaled poison:
+What is the most important treatment for a patient who has inhaled a poison?
 · Activated charcoal · Epinephrine · **High-concentration oxygen** · Antidote

 **Back**